Subacromial syndrome

 - 12/12/2022

-Subacromial syndrome is a shoulder condition characterized by pain, weakness, and limited shoulder movement.
+Subacromial syndrome is a condition that occurs in the shoulder and is characterized by pain, weakness, and limited shoulder movement.
 It is caused by inflammation of the subacromial space, a small cavity located beneath the acromion (a bony structure in the shoulder) that contains the tendons and ligaments that connect to the shoulder bone (humerus).
-Inflammation in this space can compress the tendons, causing shoulder pain and weakness.
+Inflammation in this space can compress the tendons, causing pain and weakness in the shoulder.

-- The cause of subacromial syndrome is multifactorial and related to several factors that contribute to compression and inflammation of the subacromial space.
+The cause of subacromial syndrome is multifactorial and is related to several factors that contribute to the compression and inflammation of the subacromial space.

-- Another common cause is repetitive overload of the tendons and ligaments due to work or sports activities that require repetitive arm movements, such as lifting weights, throwing a ball, or playing a musical instrument.
+Another common cause is repetitive strain on the tendons and ligaments due to work or sports activities that require repetitive arm movements, such as lifting weights, throwing a ball, or playing a musical instrument.

-In summary, the origin of subacromial syndrome is complex and related to a combination of factors, such as age-related wear and tear, repetitive overload, posture and technique, and other pathologies or previous injuries.
+In summary, the origin of subacromial syndrome is complex and is related to a combination of factors, such as age-related wear and tear, repetitive strain, posture and technique, and other pathologies or previous injuries.

-The diagnosis of subacromial syndrome is based on a combination of symptoms, clinical history, physical findings, and the results of complementary studies (x-ray, ultrasound, and/or MRI) and is usually made by an orthopedic and trauma specialist.
+The diagnosis of subacromial syndrome is based on a combination of symptoms, clinical history, physical findings, and the results of additional tests (x-ray, ultrasound, and/or MRI) and is usually made by an orthopedic and trauma specialist.

-- The first step in diagnosis is a detailed patient history, which includes questions about the patient's symptoms, the duration of symptoms, and any triggering factors or activities that may have contributed to the symptoms.
+The first step in diagnosis is a detailed patient history, which includes questions about symptoms, duration of symptoms, and any triggering factors or activities that may have contributed to the symptoms.

 - A physical examination is essential for the diagnosis of subacromial syndrome.
 The doctor may assess shoulder mobility, shoulder strength, and the presence of shoulder pain or discomfort when moving the shoulder.

-- X-rays and MRIs are also tests that help confirm the diagnosis and rule out other conditions that can cause similar symptoms.
+- X-rays and MRIs are also studies that help confirm the diagnosis and rule out other conditions that can cause similar symptoms.

 Treatment is primarily conservative and focuses on relieving symptoms and improving shoulder function.
 Treatments include: